 People in other counseling or treatments that could

-County.
-When you call to request counseling, the counselor who
+Fairfax County.
+When you call to request counseling, the

-works closest to your zip code will contact you.
+counselor who works closest to your zip code will contact

-us provide our services without delay, please call back promptly
+help us provide our services without delay, please call back

-if you receive a voice message from us.
-Counseling can start
+promptly if you receive a voice message from us.
+Counseling

-within a few weeks or sooner from the time you speak with a
+can start within a few weeks or sooner from the time you

 Domestic violence can put the victim and family in serious

-whether it involves a continuous pattern of behaviors intended to
+or whether it involves a continuous pattern of behaviors

-their children often develop low self-esteem, anxiety, and
+domestic violence and their children often develop low

-they do not need to tolerate the abuse.
-Victims have the right to
+need to tolerate the abuse.
+Victims have the right to safety

 Isolating (limiting your contact with friends and family)